 How it Works

-Neighborhoods Now!
-Fall 2016 session offers four different classes that are each a day long.
-Course participants are expected to attend all four of the day-long classes, with follow-up thinktank sessions with your fellow class organizers, a planned field action, guest speakers, and a graduation.
-During the entirety of the course and your new connection to CURA’s Neighborhood Organizing and Leadership Program, participants will have access to 1-2-1 assistance from CURA staff.
+Neighborhoods Now! includes four one-day sessions, and participants are expected to attend every session.
+Participants will also be invited to follow-up think tank sessions with fellow organizers, a planned field action, guest speaker programs, and a graduation.
+Throughout the course, participants will have access to 1-to-1 assistance from CURA staff.